2026 Buyer's Guide

 Approach S50

-Roughly speaking, the family splits into five buckets: the Fenix line for premium outdoor and multisport, the Forerunner line for runners (970 at the top, 570 in the middle, 165 and 55 at the bottom), the Venu line for lifestyle users who still want serious health tracking, the Instinct line for ruggedness-first buyers, and the Approach line for golfers.
+Roughly speaking, the family splits into five buckets: the Fenix line for premium outdoor and multisport, the Forerunner line for runners (970 at the top, 570 in the middle, the new 70 and 170 at the bottom), the Venu line for lifestyle users who still want serious health tracking, the Instinct line for ruggedness-first buyers, and the Approach line for golfers.
 The new Vivoactive 6 sits below Venu 4 as a true entry-level smartwatch.
+One notable platform shift this year: MIP displays are now gone entirely from the Forerunner line — every current Forerunner is AMOLED, with memory-in-pixel surviving only on the Enduro, Instinct and Fenix Solar models where battery life and bright-sun visibility matter most.

 Fenix 8 and Fenix 8 Pro: The Top of the Tree